-The BOCES maintains two separate systems through which employee paid time off is tracked.
+As discussed in last year's risk assessment, BOCES maintains two separate systems through which employee paid time off is tracked.
 Requests are initiated via e-form.
 Approved requests from the e-form system are reformatted and uploaded to WinCap web on a weekly basis, often resulting in a one-week lag differential in PTO balances reported in the two systems.
 WinCap is capable of tracking PTO activity and balances.
-We recommend that the BOCES continue to evaluate this process as the current e-form system is in the process of being eliminated.
+We recommended that the BOCES continue to evaluate this process as the current e-form system is in the process of being eliminated.
+BOCES discussed further evaluating this situation, but no corrective action has been taken at this time.